npmcdn-to-unpkg-bot/stickable-frontend/README.md

 # Stickable.io Website

 ## To Do
+* Number in title when new notification
+* Desktop notifications?
+* Show disapproval reason in notification
 * Add big search box on front page: "I want to..." searches tasks / stickers.
 With ability to add the task if it doesn't already exist.
 * Add tasks
 * Add sticker designs